alexhoma/routex.js/.github/contributing.md

   * `chore`: for tooling changes
   * `docs`: for documentation improves

-Add any "context" `feat(server)` to the commit message if you want.
+Add any "context" `(server/client/...)` to the commit message if you want.
 I'll give you some examples:

 > * fix(client): checks undefined route arguments
 > * feat(server): adds new route param